pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 ## Creating a date for regular opening hours

-First, we are going to create a date that represents our regular opening hours.
+First, we are going to create a date that represents our regular opening hours for the 2027 season.
 In order to do so, we will click the :btn-icon:fa3-plus: Create a new date: button.

 In the "Name" field, we will enter `Regular admission`.